WalletWasabi/WasabiDoc/docs/why-wasabi/WhyFinancialPrivacy.md

 Anybody on the internet could view that information so your privacy would be ruined even though you were using perfectly private technology.

 For details read the talk [Opsec for Hackers by grugq](https://www.slideshare.net/grugq/opsec-for-hackers).
-The talk is aimed mostly at political activists who need privacy from governments, but much the advice generally applies to all of us.
+The talk is aimed mostly at political activists who need privacy from governments, but the advice generally applies to all of us.

-Much of the time plausible deniability is not good enough because lots of spying methods only need to work on a statistical level (e.g. targeted advertising).
+Most of the time plausible deniability is not good enough because lots of spying methods only need to work on a statistical level (e.g. targeted advertising).